PowerDNS/pdns-ansible/README.md

 Example Playbook
 ----------------
-Run as a master using the bind backend:
+Run as a master using the bind backend (when you already have a named.conf):
 ```
 - hosts: ns1.example.net
   roles: